Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Anonymous VPN certainly lives up to its name.

-They feature both a no-laughing-matter logging policy and a jurisdiction-friendly location.
+They feature both a no-logging policy and a jurisdiction-friendly location.

 strict no logging policy

-You’d expect a top-tier logging policy from a company called “Anonymous.”
-And they don’t disappoint.
+You’d expect a solid logging policy from a company called “Anonymous.”
+And they don’t disappoint on this front.

-They will not track the sites you visit or the stuff you stream.
+They will not track the sites you visit or the content you stream.
 No questions asked.

-However, they do have to collect some basic data to run their business.
-Fortunately, their Privacy Policy doesn’t hide this fact behind any confusing legalize:
+However, they do collect some operational data to run their business.
+Their Privacy Policy is transparent about this:

 Anonymous VPN Privacy Policy

-Like most other VPNs we’ve reviewed, they’ll need some payment information and typically an email address for your account.
+Like most VPNs, they need payment information and typically an email address for your account.

-But they use a third-party payment processor, SafeCharge, to run all transactions.
-So they’re not keeping anything themselves.
-So it’s very similar to Mullvad.
+They use a third-party payment processor, SafeCharge, to handle transactions.
+So they’re not storing payment details themselves – similar to services like Mullvad.

 Anonymous VPN Privacy Policy 2